 Is there an audio guide for Knossos?

-Yes, there are audio guides for Knossos, most commonly as smartphone apps that you download in advance and play on your own phone as you explore the site, often with a map and GPS to guide your route.
-Hired audio devices may also be available.
+Yes, there are audio guides for Knossos, most commonly as smartphone apps that you download in advance and play on your own phone as you explore the site, with an offline map and numbered stops to guide your route.
+Hired audio devices may also be available at the entrance in peak season.
 The audio guide provides recorded commentary explaining each part of the palace, the throne room, the frescoes, the royal apartments and the myths, turning the confusing, partly reconstructed ruins into an understandable story.
-It lets you explore at your own pace, pausing and replaying as you wish.
-For a small cost, it is an excellent, flexible way to add context to a self-guided visit when a live guide is not your preference.
+A typical tour runs to around an hour and covers roughly twenty-five stops, in a choice of languages.
+For a small cost, it is a flexible way to add context to a self-guided visit.

 Is an audio guide or a live guide better at Knossos?